-This Australia & New Zealand Tour offers the best value for your vacation dollar.
+This 18-Day Affordable Australia New Zealand Tour offers the best value for your vacation dollar.
 Visit the most popular sights for first time visitors such as Queenstown & Cairns.
 This trip departs from LAX and can’t be modified.
 Sells out quickly

 * Sightseeing as indicated in the itinerary